 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-To enable waiver participants to gain access to waiver and or
+To enable waiver participants to gain access to waiver and o

 specified by the service plan to maintain the participant in the

 Specify applicable (if any) limits on the amount, frequence y, or duration of this service:

-With the exception of NMT to access waiver services, service work or school nor to facilitate socialization, to participate in This service is not available when transportation is provided transportation provided under an Individual Education Plan (Education Act.
-Case Managers are required to assure that oth services.
+With the exception of NMT to access waiver services, service work or school nor to facilitate socialization, to participate in This service is not available when transportation is provided transportation provided under an Individual Education Plane Education Act.
+Case Managers are required to assure that other services.
 State office staff review individual care plans to assure duplication of non-medical transportation. n recreational activities, or to medical appointments. as a component part of another service including (IEP) as required by the Individual with Disabilities her third party funding sources do not duplicate waiver

 Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed

 Specify whether the service may be provided by (check ea ch that applies):

 Legally Responsible Person

-区 Relative
+⊠ Relative

 Legal Guardian

 Provider Specifications:

-Duonidan Cotessami Duonidan Tuma Titla
+Trovider Specifications

-Provider Category Provider Type Title Individual Individual & Agency
+Provider Category Provider Type Title

 Individual & Agency

 Appendix C: Participant Services

-C-1/C-3: Provider Specifications f for Service
+C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Non-Medical Transportation

--
+Provider Category:

-Provider Category: Individual
+Individual

 Provider Type:

 Individual & Agency

 Provider Qualifications

 License (specify):